Does Insurance Cover Service Dogs?

 Flexible Savings Account (FSA)

-Establishing a Flexible Savings Account (FSA), which allows for tax-free savings, is one option.
-However, keep in mind that to be qualified, you must obtain a letter of medical necessity (LMN) from your physician.
+Establishing a Flexible Savings Account (FSA), which permits tax-free savings, is one choice.
+However, keep in mind that to be eligible, you will require a letter of medical necessity (LMN) from your physician.

 Assistance Dog Special Allowance Program (ADSA)

-The Assistance Dog Special Payment (ADSA) Program provides a $50 monthly government payment for service dogs to qualified individuals who use signal, guide, or service dogs.
-This stipend is intended to help cover the costs of the animal’s food, veterinary care, and grooming.
+For qualifying individuals who utilize signal, guide, or service dogs, the Assistance Dog Special Payment (ADSA) Program pays a $50 monthly government payment for service dogs.
+This allowance is meant to assist in covering the expense of the animal’s food, veterinary treatment, and grooming.

 Plans for employer payments

-Employers may also offer flexible payment options to their disabled staff.
-These payments allow employees to deduct some expenses related to their service animals from their pre-tax income.
+Employers might also offer flexible payment choices to their disabled employees.
+The employees are able to deduct some expenses associated with their service animals from their pre-tax income thanks to these payments.

 Final Thoughts